WG21-SG14/flat_containers/proposals/flat_containers_wording.md

                  mapped_type constructed with forward<M>(obj).
         Returns: In the first overload, the bool component of the returned pair is true if and only if the insertion took place.
 The returned iterator points to the flat_map element whose key is equivalent to k.
+The references in objects of type value_type will be invalidated.
         Complexity: The same as emplace and emplace_hint, respectively.

     template <class M> pair<iterator, bool> insert_or_assign(key_type&& k, M&& obj);